Michaelm999/Projects/riddlemethis/README.md

 + A page alert will tell player if they have guessed right or wrong
 + If the player guesses wrong, it will give out a hint to help the player out.

+## Bugs
++ Background of Logo does not quite match up wiht the rest of the background.
+Off hue slightly.

 ## Dream Features
 + Ability for both players to play again without refreshing
 + Short answer section that require users to write in an answer to questions.